konsumer/vite-bootstrap/README.md

 # go edit App.jsx to use App.scss instead of App.css
 # edit App.scss to use `./variables` instead of `bootstrap/scss/variables`
 ```

+After this, you can override any bootstrap scss locally (liek I did with variables) or just comment it out, if you don't need it.